nevma/wordpress-gravity-forms-uploads-attachments/README.md

 ## Settings

-This plugins works in the background for all notifications of all forms as soon as it is activated.
+This plugins works in the backgroundand works by default on all notifications of all forms as soon as it is activated.

-Some flags and hardcoded settings will eventually be provided in order for the developer to be able to adjust the plugin behaviour.
+Some flags and hardcoded settings will eventually be provided, in order for the developer to be able to adjust the plugin behaviour.